 The 4936097 6.7L Electronic Fuel Control Actuator FCAapplications:

-What are the symptoms of a failing Cummins Fuel Control Actuator?
+What are the symptoms of a failing 6.7L Cummins Fuel Control Actuator?

 If you're experiencing hard start or no start issues, one easy way to confirm whether or not the FCA is causing the problem is to unplug it, thus eliminating any metering simply.
 Presuming the truck starts, immediately turn it off as you will have full pressure running to the fuel rail, but at least you have reasonably high certainty that the FCA was causing the issue.

-Please take a look at this Cummins 4932790 Fuel Control Actuator Bolt Kit as we recommend the purchase of this bolt kit when replacing your FCA.
+Please take a look at this Cummins 4932790 Fuel Control Actuator Bolt Kit as we recommend the purchase of this three-piece bolt kit when replacing your FCA.
 If you misplace one of these FCA bolts during removal or installation you will leave your vehicle in an inoperable condition.

 Item Number: Cummins 4936097